 1670: He is again called upon to justify the Naval administration at a Parliamentary Enquiry.
 The King and the Navy become financially independent of Parliament.
 He helps equip the French Navy in their fight with the Dutch.

-1672: The earl of Sandwich is killed as his ship is blown up at the start of the Third Dutch War.
+1672: The Earl of Sandwich is killed as his ship is blown up at the start of the Third Dutch War.

-1673: The Kings promotes Pepys to Secretary to the Office of Lord High Admiral of England.
+1673: The King promotes Pepys to Secretary to the Office of Lord High Admiral of England.
 He has a new official residence at Derby House.
 He is also elected as a Member of Parliament for Castle Rising in Norfolk.

 1676: He becomes Master of Trinity House and a governor of Christ’s Hospital.

 1677: He is made Master of the Clothworker’s Company in London.

 1679: Pepys becomes Member of Parliament for Harwich.
 He is sacked from his job as he was implicated in the Popish plot of that year although it was never substantiated and he was accused of selling secrets to the French.
 He was briefly imprisoned in the tower of London in March for six weeks.
 He is released on bail in July and goes to live with Will Hewer in Buckingham Street and prepares to defend himself at the forthcoming trial although the charges are later dropped.